Fiction Under the Influence: Ayn Rand’s Literary Legacy

 Mark Tier is a fan of Ayn Rand’s and the author of the nonfiction self-help book Ayn Rand’s 5 Surprisingly Simple Rules for Judging Political Candidates.
 Tier also writes and edits anthologies of science fiction, including Visions of Liberty and Freedom.
 He also wrote the political thriller Trust Your Enemies.

-Finally, a few authors, such as Walter Donway, Sally Jane Driscoll, and Kay Nolte Smith are inspired by Rand’s Romanticism.
+Finally, Kay Nolte Smith was inspired by Rand’s Romanticism.

 Kay Nolte Smith was part of Rand’s inner circle, and Rand’s influence on Nolte’s fiction is clear, but as Jeff Riggenbach points out, Nolte claims that Rand’s influence was so strong that she couldn’t begin to write in her own voice until “after ending her personal and professional relationship with Rand late in the 1970s.”
 She is the author of The Watcher, Catching Fire, Mindspell, A Tale of the Wind, and Venetian Song, 1994.